Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

 where $CFColl_n(\Ee)$ is the category of constant-free $n$-collections.
 This functor has a left adjoint and is monadic whenever $\Ee$ is cocomplete.

-Analogously we have a {\it category of normal $n$-ordinals $NOrd(n)$} with morphisms being surjective morphisms between normal $n$-ordinals.
-In the list of fibers of a map of normal $n$-ordinals we include only those fibers which are not equal to the terminal $n$-ordinal.
-We have the corresponding categories of {\it normal $n$-collections} $NColl_n(\Ee)$ and {\it normal $n$-operads} $NO_n(\Ee).$ The latter can be considered as the full subcastegory of $CFO_n(\Ee)$ consisting of constant-free $n$-operads $A$ such that $A_{U_n}=e.$ The forgetful functor is again monadic whenever $\Ee$ is cocomplete.
+Analogously we have a category of \emph{normal $n$-ordinals} $NOrd(n)$ with morphisms being surjective morphisms between normal $n$-ordinals.
+In the list of fibres of a map of normal $n$-ordinals we include only those fibres which are not equal to the terminal $n$-ordinal.
+We have the corresponding categories of {\it normal $n$-collections} $NColl_n(\Ee)$ and {\it normal $n$-operads} $NO_n(\Ee).$ The latter can be considered as the full subcategory of $CFO_n(\Ee)$ consisting of constant-free $n$-operads $A$ such that $A_{U_n}=e.$ The forgetful functor is again monadic whenever $\Ee$ is cocomplete.

-Finally, the category of {\it reduced $n$-operads $RO_n(\Ee)$} is the full subcategory of $O_n(\Ee)$ which consists of $n$-operads $A$ such that $A_0 = e.$ This category is equivalent to the category of constant-free $n$-operads with additional structure.
-This structure is the structure of a contravariant functor on the category of regular $n$-ordinals and their injective order-preserving maps.
+The category of {\it reduced $n$-operads} is the category of constant-free $n$-operads with additional structure.
+This structure is the structure of a contravariant functor on the category of regular $n$-ordinals and their \emph{injective} order-preserving maps.
+Similar to the case of reduced symmetric operads, the category of reduced $n$-operads contains the category of those $n$-operads $A$ such that $A_{z^nU_0}=e$ as a full subcategory, cf. Remark \ref{Cavigliared}.